Primus Hall: Steward to Timothy Pickering

-After the war, Hall met Timothy Pickering, who was a Quartermaster General and politician.
+After the war, Hall met Timothy Pickering, a Quartermaster General and politician.
 Hall offered to work for Pickering, who hired him as a steward.
 He wrote his wife, "I have luckily met with a likely negro fellow who has lived several years in Salem ...
 He desired to live with me as a Servant ...
 He said he would not have tendered me his service, but that I was a New England man, & he knew my character." and further that "he was so intelligent to be capable of learning anything."
-Pickering's wife lived in Newburgh, New York and Pickering was posted in Philadelphia, Pennsylvania.
+Pickering's wife lived in Newburgh, New York, and Pickering was posted in Philadelphia, Pennsylvania.
 Hall transported supplies and letters between the two locations during the summer of 1781.

 Margot Minardi wrote of Hall's proactive offer to work for the Quartermaster General: "Hall's choice to work for Pickering might be best read as a carefully calculated step in this former bondman's upward mobility."

 The Godey's Lady's Book published an account of Hall engaging with George Washington during a visit to Pickering.
 Minardi wrote:

 [W]hile in camp, when Washington felt he needed exercises, Hall set up a sort of jump rope for him, fastening one end to a stake and holding the other taut at his own chest.
 This anecdote gave an amusing picture of the nation's founding father engaged in play 'with true boyish zest.'
 It revealed little about Primus Hall, other than he seemed to be at General Washington's beck and call.

 During another visit, Washington and Pickering had completed their work late in the day.
 Hall stated that there was an extra blanket and straw for Washington.
-After both Washington and Pickering had fallen asleep, Hall sat on a box, leaned his head into his hands to sleep.
-Washington awoke, realized that Hall had given him his bed provisions and insisted that there was sufficient straw and blanket to cover them both.
-Hall stated that the general need not be concerned, but Washington insisted and the two men shared the straw and blanket that Hall had given up.
+After Washington and Pickering had fallen asleep, Hall sat on a box, leaning his head into his hands to sleep.
+Washington awoke, realized that Hall had given him his bed provisions, and insisted that there was sufficient straw and blanket to cover them both.
+Hall stated that the general need not be concerned, but Washington insisted, and the two men shared the straw and blanket that Hall had given up.